screeps/docs/api/source/PowerCreep.md

 ERR_BUSY | The power creep is already spawned in the world.
 ERR_RCL_NOT_ENOUGH | Room Controller Level insufficient to use the spawn.
 ERR_INVALID_TARGET | The specified object is not a Power Spawn.
+ERR_TIRED | The power creep cannot be spawned because of the cooldown.
 {% endapi_return_codes %}